At Building Circles

 Hobby and Skills Workshops

-We also offer hobby and skills workshops open to anyone with a learning disability not just our referred focus people.
-Over the last couple of months a group of focus people have attended cake making workshops: which culimated in a coffee morning open to the general public.
-A make and bake workshop where they produced a 3 course meal for a family member or friend and a Decorate to Celebrate workshop where they have all made some amazing decorations for the Building Circles Xmas Party, these include wooden reindeer, 2 x wooden Xmas Trees, Clay tea light, holders and clay Xmas tree decorations, snowball piñata tablecloths and placements.
+We open these hobby and skills workshops to anyone with a learning disability and not just our referred focus people.
+The first few workshops consisted of: cake making sessions which culminated in a coffee morning open to the general public, a Make and Bake workshop where they produced a 3-course meal for a family member or friend and a Decorate to Celebrate workshop where they all made some amazing decorations for the Building Circles Christmas Party; these included wooden reindeer, 2 x wooden Christmas trees, clay tealights, holders and clay Christmas tree decorations, snowball piñata tablecloths and placemats.

-The hobby workshops have now been running for over a year and have proved to be very popular.
+The hobby workshops have now been running for 3 years and have proved to be very popular.
 Not only have they helped with community inclusion in the Quedgeley area, they have given our focus people new found skills and friends within the group.